Wamuza1/Bike_Rental_Sharing_Analysis/README.md

 ## Data Dictionary:

-# Both hour.csv and day.csv have the following fields, except hr which is not available in day.csv
+### hour.csv and day.csv have the following fields, except hr which is not available in day.csv

  - instant: record index
  - dteday : date